Desiree L. Narango, Ph.D.

 Postdoctoral Researcher, University of Massachusetts, Amherst

-I study the ways that plants and animals interact with each other, their environment and with us.
-Most of my work takes place in novel landscapes significantly altered by humans such as urban forests, residential yards and farmland.
-My interdisciplinary work uses field, lab and modeling-based approaches to answer questions that span across scales and taxa.
+I study how plants and animals interact with each other, their environment, and with us.
+Most of my work takes place in novel landscapes significantly altered by people, such as urban forests, residential yards, and farmland.
+My interdisciplinary work uses field, lab, and modeling-based approaches to answer questions that span across scales and taxa.
 My ultimate goal is to find data-driven conservation solutions for land managers to help preserve biodiversity in a rapidly changing world.

 Research topics: urban ecology, food webs and trophic relationships, behavioral ecology, plant-animal and tritrophic interactions, network analysis, conservation, nonnative plants, novel ecosystems, stable isotopes, data science